karankumar2003/News_Old/README.md

 * Display news articles in a RecyclerView
 * Show a loading animation using Shimmer effect while the news articles are being fetched
 * Clicking on a news article opens it in a custom chrome tab within the app using Chrome Custom Tabs

+# Getting Started
+To use this app, simply clone the repository and open it in Android Studio.
+You can then run the app on an emulator or an Android device.
+The app will automatically detect the photos on your device and display them in the gallery.

+If you encounter any issues or have any questions, please feel free to open an issue on the repository.

+# Conclusion
+In conclusion, Flash News is a useful and efficient app that allows users to read news articles from the NewsData API.
+By leveraging technologies like Volley, Glide, and Chrome Custom Tabs, the app is able to provide a smooth and seamless experience for users.
+The inclusion of the Shimmer effect adds an element of style to the app and provides visual feedback to the user while data is being fetched.

+The app can be easily installed and used on any Android device, making it a convenient way for users to stay up-to-date with the latest news.
+Overall, the Android News App is a well-designed and practical app that showcases the power and flexibility of modern mobile app development.